xmtp/xmtp-dot-org/docs/v3/signature_changes.md

 ## How do XMTP Identities get the new key type?

-When an existing user opens a V3 app for the first time, XMTP will take their `ed25519` Create Identity signature and sign it with an `secp256k1` key.
+When an existing user opens a V3 app for the first time, XMTP will take their `ed25519` key  and sign it with an `secp256k1` key from their Create Identity signature.

-New users who go through the Create Identity signature process will also get an `ed25519` Create Identity signature signed with an `secp256k1` key.
+New users who go through the Create Identity signature process will also get an `ed25519` key signed with an `secp256k1` key from their Create Identity signature.

 There is no cryptographic difference between V2 users who migrated to V3, and new V3 users.